dipamgoswami/FeCAM/README.md

 Other algorithm-specific hyperparameters can be modified in the corresponding json files.
 There are options to use NCM Classifier instead of FeCAM.

+### Trained weights

+The trained weights for the first task used in our experiments can be found [here](https://cvcuab-my.sharepoint.com/:f:/g/personal/dgoswami_cvc_uab_cat/EgAOPrZ7ctJKrQBd0oICUJgBqP0DKVh6Y9MVBnbUkschFg?e=cG6Trb)

 ## To use FeCAM with pre-trained visual transformers

 ### Dependencies